Common Lisp the Language, 2nd Edition

 construct found in most algebraic programming languages.
 First the form

 test is evaluated.
-If the result is not nil
+If the result is not nil, then

 the form then is selected; otherwise the form else is